NethServer/docs/administrator-manual/en/disaster_recovery.rst

 * one or more network cards have been substituted
 * system disks are moved to a new machine

-The warning points to a page that lists the network cards present in the system, highlighting those not having an assigned :ref:`role
+The warning message points to a page that lists the network cards present in the system, highlighting those not having an assigned :ref:`role
 <network-section>`.
 Such cards have a drop down menu where to select a
 role available for restoring.